Obama vows to 'stand by' Gulf allies amid concern over Iran threat

 "The United States will stand by our GCC partners against external attack," Obama said, with Gulf leaders by his side.

-However, it was unclear whether Obama had made significant headway toward Gulf Arab backing for an emerging Iran deal.
+However, it was unclear whether Obama had made significant headway towards Gulf Arab backing for an emerging Iran deal.
 The White House had hoped at least for a toning-down of any criticism.
-That could help convince a skeptical U.S. Congress of broad backing in the region, where U.S. ally Israel stands as the most vocal opponent of Obama's diplomatic effort.
+That could help convince a sceptical U.S. Congress of broad backing in the region, where U.S. ally Israel stands as the most vocal opponent of Obama's diplomatic effort.

-Gulf states, in the final communique, stopped short of endorsing a framework deal reached last month that envisages sanctions relief in return for curbs on Tehran's nuclear program.
-The agreement aims to prevent Iran from developing an atomic weapon, although Tehran has long maintained its nuclear program is purely for peaceful use.
+Gulf states, in the final communique, stopped short of endorsing a framework deal reached last month that envisages sanctions relief in return for curbs on Tehran's nuclear programme.
+The agreement aims to prevent Iran from developing an atomic weapon, although Tehran has long maintained its nuclear programme is purely for peaceful use.

-Saudi Foreign Minister Adel al-Jubeir said his country favors efforts to negotiate the closing of Iran's nuclear weapons pathways, but told reporters: "We will follow the talks and see before we can judge."
+Saudi Foreign Minister Adel al-Jubeir said his country favours efforts to negotiate the closing of Iran's nuclear weapons pathways, but told reporters: "We will follow the talks and see before we can judge."

 The White House said it does not want to see a nuclear arms race in the Middle East.
 Some Saudi officials have hinted at pursuing the kingdom's own nuclear technology if any final deal leaves Iran with too much leeway to develop a weapon.